 An employer does not have to be independently negligent in order for vicarious liability to apply.
 The principle of vicarious liability is based on the concept that employees are acting on the employer’s behalf while completing duties in their line of work.
 If an employee is using a corporate vehicle while “in the course of employment”, the company is liable.

-If you are an employee who was injured in a corporate owned vehicle, here are a few steps you should do to ensure you are properly compensated for your damages:
+If you are an employee who was injured in a company-owned vehicle, here are a few steps you should take to ensure you are properly compensated for your damages:

 - Write down all the facts you remember about the accident.